WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Introduction

 The 2030 era of networking will feature hundreds of billions of connected devices, immersive applications, and tight cyber physical loops that demand extreme reliability, ultra low latency, and sustainable efficiency \cite{ruichen_COMST}.
 Meeting these requirements calls for Agentic AI as a foundational paradigm in which autonomous networked agents perceive, reason, plan, and act \cite{ruichen2}.
 Today, the application of Agentic AI in wireless networks is rapidly expanding, providing a robust framework for autonomous optimization and self-evolving in increasingly complex and dynamic environments \cite{ruichen2}.
 Against this backdrop, Cheng {\em et al.} recently introduced Embodied Intelligent Wireless (EIW) \cite{EIW} and envisioned it as the new paradigm for next-generation wireless communications.
 Under EIW, conventional network nodes such as base stations (BSs) and user equipment (UEs) evolve into intelligent network entities endowed with observation–decision–action capabilities.

 Driven by the rapid advancement of embodied intelligence, intelligent embodied network entities are increasingly equipped with comprehensive environmental sensing capabilities~\cite{SoM}.
 Motivated by this trend, the wireless communications community is actively exploring how these ubiquitous sensing sources can be leveraged to enhance physical layer (PHY) actions.
-Here, ``actions” concretely refers to transceiver modules, e.g., channel estimation/prediction, and beamforming.
-To systematically give the design principle and underlying mechanisms of such sensing-refined PHY actions, Cheng {\em et al.} proposed the first framework of this field, Synesthesia of Machines (SoM)~\cite{SoM}.
-To date, numerous studies have investigated promising applications, such as using multi-modal sensing to boost channel estimation acquisition performance \cite{CLN, TCCN_CP, TCCN_CE}, to streamline beam selection and training \cite{MMFF, vision-beam1, vision-beam,vision-beamT}, and to optimize precoding \cite{ICC}.
+Here, ``actions'' concretely refers to {the execution of specific functional tasks within the transceiver pipeline, such as channel estimation, channel prediction, and beamforming.} To systematically give the design principle and underlying mechanisms of such sensing-refined PHY actions, Cheng {\em et al.} proposed the first framework of this field, Synesthesia of Machines (SoM)~\cite{SoM}. {SoM establishes a unified framework for multi-modal sensing-communication integration.
+It provides the theoretical paradigm for mapping diverse environmental sensory data into the wireless channel domain, which bridges the gap between multi-modal observations and the enhancement of PHY actions.} To date, numerous studies have investigated promising applications, such as using multi-modal sensing to boost channel estimation acquisition performance \cite{CLN, TCCN_CP, TCCN_CE}, to streamline beam selection and training \cite{MMFF, vision-beam1, vision-beam,vision-beamT}, and to optimize precoding \cite{ICC}.

 However, as illustrated in Fig. \ref{fig:enter-label}, the field of sensing‑refined PHY actions remains dominated by traditional per‑task ``small models'' that deliver isolated gains but generalize poorly.
 They are scenario‑bound and configuration‑locked, lacking a cohesive mechanism to convert rich observations into consistently better PHY actions across environments.
 Moreover, the per-task paradigm keeps the research scope narrow and non-transferable.
 Each PHY action must be served by a customized data pipeline and model, driving up engineering cost and stalling large-scale deployment.
 Consequently, existing studies mostly address a few vision-friendly tasks such as beam prediction and handover, whereas broader needs like channel interpolation or prediction receive little attention.
 Finally, current BSs, though equipped with multi-modal sensors, still lack agentic‐AI capabilities.
 They passively fit sensing inputs to predefined outputs rather than learning latent scene dynamics and generally useful channel-aware features, leaving them unable to exploit observations under occlusion or to anticipate fine-grained out-of-band (OOB) features.